sudosoph/docs/content/how-to/_index.md

 +++
 ## Learn how to accomplish specific tasks in the proxy of your choice.

-Guides are functional explorations of getting something done with section.io in bite-sized format.
+Guides are functional explorations of getting something done with Section in bite-sized format.